e271828e/Flight.jl/docs/notes/design/framework_spec.md

 children's names, and its own faces; delegation runs by dispatch at every genericity [seam](#g-seam); deep `at` paths are legitimate exactly where deep connections are, within an owned concrete subtree.
-Absolute paths exist only in the flattened entry list, a *compiled derivative* of the composition, as slot offsets are of `child_connections`.
+Absolute paths exist only in the flattened entry list, a *compiled derivative* of the composition, as cell offsets are of `child_connections`.
 Substituting a component invalidates precisely the fragments its owner shipped, nothing else.
 The enforcement status carries over from [§6.1][s6-1] as well: the law is convention.
 Ownership is a